batteries-included/batteries-included/README.md

 ### Development

-In this method you run the elixir daeamon not in a docker container.
-This allows live code changes and fast redeploys.

 In one tmux pane start the k3d cluster, compile the rust bootstrap binary, run it, installing postgres and istiod, then start a port forward to the postgres process.